Aaron Henry (politician): Early life

-As a veteran, Henry was interested in the decision that the Mississippi legislature had exempted returning veterans from paying the poll tax.
+Henry noted that the Mississippi legislature had exempted returning veterans from paying the poll tax.
+This had been a barrier to voter registration and voting by Blacks, who were often cash poor and found it hard to pay such fees.
 Under the poll tax laws, a person had to have paid his poll tax for two years prior to the time that he voted.
-Therefore, he tried to get black Mississippians to go down to the courthouse to register to vote.
-However, several veterans, who were non-white, were unable to register.
-When Henry went to the circuit clerk's office to register, he was rejected, as had been other black Americans.
+Therefore, Henry tried to get black veterans to go down to the courthouse and register to vote.
+However, several Black veterans were unable to register.

+When Henry went to the circuit clerk's office to register, he was also rejected.
 The clerk asked Henry to bring a certificate showing that he was exempt from the poll tax.
-Although he brought the certificate, the clerk said that Henry still needed to pass various tests to show that he was qualified to vote.
-He was finally able to register to vote after he read several sections of the state constitution and went satisfactorily through more tests.
-Henry used the G.I.
+After he brought the certificate, the clerk said that Henry still needed to pass various tests to show that he was qualified to vote; such as a literacy or comprehension test, all administered subjectively by the clerk.
+After he successfully read several sections of the state constitution and passed other tests, Henry finally was able to register to vote.

+He used the G.I.
 Bill, a law that provided educational benefits for World War II veterans, to enroll in the pharmacy school at Xavier University.
-When he graduated in 1950 with a pharmaceutical degree, he married Noelle Michael and went into his own pharmacy business.
+When he graduated in 1950 with a pharmaceutical degree, he married Noelle Michael and started his own pharmacy business.

 As a businessman in Clarksdale, he became involved in local and state activities, particularly events such as African-American voter registration.
-He decided to organize an NAACP branch in Clarksdale because of the incident where two black girls were raped by two white men who were subsequently judged not guilty.
-W.A.
-Higgins, who was the principal of the black high school and already a member of NAACP, made the suggestion, and the NAACP national headquarters encouraged Henry and Higgins to organize a local branch of the NAACP.
+He decided to organize an NAACP branch in Clarksdale, and was encouraged by W.A.
+Higgins, an NAACP member and principal of the Black high school.
+A catalyst was the acquittal of two white men charged with raping two Black girls.

+The NAACP national headquarters encouraged the two men to found the Mississippi chapter in Clarksdale.
 In 1959, Henry was elected president of the Mississippi organization, and served in the NAACP for decades.
-Henry became close friends with Medgar Evers, who worked as a secretary for the NAACP in 1950.
-On June 12, 1963, Evers was assassinated in his driveway in Jackson, Mississippi and his assassination had a great impact on Henry.
+He became close friends with Medgar Evers, who had worked as a secretary for the NAACP in 1950.
+He continued to be active in civil rights, based in Jackson.
+On June 12, 1963, Evers was assassinated in his driveway at home.
+Henry was shocked and outraged.

 Regional Council of Negro Leadership

 In 1951, Henry was a founding member of the Regional Council of Negro Leadership (RCNL).
-The main leader and head of the organization was Dr. T.R.M.
+The main leader and head of the organization was T.R.M.
 Howard, a prominent black surgeon, fraternal organization leader, and entrepreneur in the all-black town of Mound Bayou, Mississippi.